Your partner in precision urethane-based technology from prototype to production.

 Differences Between Polyethylene & Polyurethane

-Due to their chemical and manufacturing differences, thermoset polyurethanes generally offer more robust physical properties than the two common types of polyethylene.
-Below is a chart to help breakdown the differences between thermoset polyurethane and thermoplastic polyethylene:
+Due to their differences, thermoset polyurethanes generally offer more robust physical properties.
+The table below summarizes the key distinctions between thermoset polyurethane and thermoplastic polyethylene:

 Polyethylene Polyurethane

-• Can be custom formulated to meet exact design needs
+• Can be custom formulated to meet specific performance needs

 • Low resistance to heat